Who may enroll?

 Will I have free time?

 Certainly, each day during lunch/siesta you have over 2 hours of your time, evening activities are never mandatory, and Sunday’s are generally free.
 Your free time is yours, as long as you stay within the program boundaries.
-Most students spend their free time relaxing with fellow students or host family siblings.
+Most students spend their free time relaxing, going to central park or hanging out at local town spots with friends or host family siblings.
+Tilaran is active in sports and cultural traditions.

 What are the day excursions like?

 The excursions alone make this program an incredible value!
-Expect to explore rainforests, tropical islands, volcanoes, Latin music, open-markets, blue lagoons, a day-trip to a relaxing Pacific beach, indigenous arts villages, coffee farm.
-We go swimming at least once a week!
+Expect to explore local rain-forests and waterfalls, hidden swimming spots, eco- farms and villages.
+We go swimming at least twice a week!
 Don't forget our music and dance, high school fiestas!